jonasbn/perl-date-holidays/README.md

 # VERSION

-The documentation in this module describes version 1.06 of Date::Holidays
+The documentation describes version 1.06 of Date::Holidays

 # FEATURES